-Audit and Evaluation at AANDC
+Audit and Evaluation

 Promoting greater accountability, transparency and oversight in government operations is one of the Government of Canada's top priorities.
 Each year, the Department conducts a number of audits, evaluations, management practices reviews/audits and other special studies.
 Through this work and regular compliance monitoring, the Department ensures the appropriate use of human and financial resources and that programs and services delivered by AANDC are relevant, efficient and effective.
 The Audit Committee as well as the Evaluation, Performance Measurement and Review Committee include external members and ensure rigour and objectivity in the oversight of AANDC audit and evaluation reports.
 With the approval and oversight of the Audit Committee and the Evaluation, Performance Measurement and Review Committee, AANDC has a three-year risk-based audit plan and a five-year evaluation and performance measurement plan.
 Both are updated on an annual basis.